Fleet Week New York 2017 Eisenhower Park Display

-Visitors toured different aircraft and static displays at Eisenhower Park, N.Y., during Fleet Week New York 2017, May 27, 2017.
+Visitors tour Eisenhower Park, N.Y., during Fleet Week New York 2017, May 27, 2017.
 Marines, Sailors and Coast Guardsmen are in New York to interact with the public, demonstrate capabilities and teach the people of New York about America’s sea services.
-(U.S. Marine Corps photo by Sgt.
+(U.S. Marine Corps video by Sgt.
 Ryan Young)

 |Date Taken: